 - Get rid of clutter: Sometimes, something as simple as having an organized workspace free of clutter can help you avoid distractions and improve productivity.

 4. Embrace Imperfection

-One of the reasons we procrastinate is to avoid having to make tough decisions and deal with a difficult task.
-If you’re trying to write the perfect paper, coming up with the perfect thesis can be so intimidating that you don’t even want to get started.
+One of the reasons we procrastinate is to avoid making tough decisions and dealing with a difficult task.
+If you’re trying to write the perfect paper, coming up with the perfect thesis can be so intimidating that you don’t even want to start.

 Instead of always aiming for perfection, start intimidating projects by just getting started.
 Can’t come up with a perfect first line for your essay?
 Just start writing anything that comes to mind on the topic.
 Can’t think of a topic?
 Just start writing down anything vaguely related to the subject matter.

 The same can be applied to studying.
 Is the thought of reading that thick textbook too intimidating?
 Just start by reading the table of contents or the first page.
 Too tired to take notes or really process the concepts?

 Just skim through what you need to get through and come back tomorrow to re-examine the material when you’re refreshed.
 Getting something done is better than doing nothing, and once you get started, you’ll often find you have more energy than you thought you did.

 5. Make a Schedule and Stick to a Deadline

 Human beings can be strange – if we’re meeting a friend, we’ll set a fixed time to do so, and we show up.
 Most of us would never make an appointment with a friend and simply avoid showing up for no reason.

 Yet when it comes to important tasks like going to the gym or getting another chapter written for your novel, we’ll just set vague goals and feel perfectly comfortable pushing back our self-imposed deadlines.